 Lenders Count on Your Credit Score to Rate You as an Investment Risk

-Mortgage lenders lean heavily on credit scores to determine your risk-worthiness before approving a home loan.
+Mortgage lenders lean heavily on credit scores to determine your riskworthiness before approving a home loan.

 The formula for that determination is straightforward and is based on calculations and rankings created by Fair Isaac Corp (Better known as FICO (FICO – Get Report) ).

-FICO credit scores range from 300 to 850, with 300 anchoring the bottom rung of credit score health and 800 being at the highest credit score range.
+FICO credit scores range from 300 to 850, with 300 anchoring the bottom rung of credit score health and 800 being the highest credit score range.

 Your credit score is based on a combination of personal financial traits, like your ability to pay back debts on time, the amount of debt you’ve accumulated, your mix of credit accounts, and any negative information attached to your name from lenders and creditors.

-If your credit score is 600 or lower, mortgage lenders will likely deem you a high credit risk and may either reject your mortgage loan outright or approve the loan but only with an ultra-high interest rate attached, making the home that much more expensive.
+If your credit score is 600 or lower, mortgage lenders will likely deem you a high credit risk and may either reject your mortgage loan outright or approve the loan but only with an ultra-high interest rate attached, making the home much more expensive.

 You Won’t Get the Same Breaks as a Buyer With a Stronger Credit Score.